 - 3 Reference Contacts (not letters)

-Applications will be reviewed by the second week of February with follow-up interviews soon after.
+Applications will be reviewed mid-February with follow-up interviews soon after.

 Brandon Clifford & Wes McGee | Matter Design

 The McKnelly Megalith has been spotted heading to the west coast.
 It will be on exhibit at the CCA's exhibition and symposium titled 'Designing Material Innovation' from September 28 to December 22.
 The McKnelly Megalith is the product of the Megalithic Robotics studio at MIT.
 Brandon Clifford co-taught this studio with Mark Jarzombek and Carrie McKnelly.

 Wes McGee wins the 2017 ACADIA (Association for Computer Aided Design in Architecture) Innovative Research Award of Excellence.
 As an award recipient, McGee will also give a lecture at this year’s ACADIA Conference, “Disciplines & Disruption” which will be hosted by MIT on November 2 - 4, 2017.